GIM Framework · Plain-Language Methodology for Pastors

 A GIM score is not a spiritual grade for a neighborhood.
 A high score does not mean God is at work there and not elsewhere.
 The score tells you about observable conditions — nothing more, nothing less.

-Layer 2 — The Ministry Pulse is a separate layer built entirely from real-time survey data that ministry leaders enter through the Ministry Survey wizard.
+A separate layer built entirely from real-time survey data that ministry leaders enter through the Ministry Survey wizard.
 It describes what the church is doing in the neighborhood — not what the neighborhood looks like.

 The wizard collects responses across five themes: worship and mercy presence, outreach and follow-up, discipleship and mutual aid, volunteer flow and bridging, and intervention indicators.
-Each answer normalizes into a score from 0 to 100, becoming one of twelve Ministry Pulse pillars.
+Each answer normalizes into a 0–100 score, becoming one of twelve Ministry Pulse pillars.
+Critically, the Ministry Pulse does not change the GIM composite.
+It sits alongside it, enabling a gap analysis.

 The most useful read